 This course prepares students to successfully engineer secure software systems by addressing critical security challenges across the entire software development life cycle.
 Students will learn the practical skills for building secure software from the ground up through hands-on labs and exercises.
 Key topical areas addressed include security in software requirements, design, and development.
 Common security pitfalls are highlighted and examined as well as the tools and techniques for identifying and eliminating the security vulnerabilities.
 Security considerations in Mobile code development are also addressed.
 Parameterized refinement methods and transduction techniques based on mathematical-based proofs are presented as a means of verifying the correctness of code and modifications to code as well as to validate conformance with functional requirements.
 Software protection techniques such as code obfuscation and water-marking are explored.

 This course provides in-depth coverage of object-oriented programming principles and techniques using C++.
-Topics include classes, overloading, data abstraction, information hiding, encapsulation, inheritance, polymorphism, file processing, templates, exceptions, container classes, and lowlevel language features.
+Topics include classes, overloading, data abstraction, information hiding, encapsulation, inheritance, polymorphism, file processing, templates, exceptions, container classes, and low-level language features.
 The course briefly covers the mapping of UML design to C++ implementation and object-oriented considerations for software design and reuse.
 The course also relates C++ to GUI, databases, and real-time programming.
 The course material embraces the C++11 language standard with numerous examples demonstrating the benefits of C++11.
-Prerequisite(s): Knowledge of Java or C++.
+Prerequisite(s): Knowledge of a high level block structures language.

 Domain-specific languages (DSLs) are little languages you write that look and feel like a spoken way to specify data or write code.
 You can use them for input and output, incorporating the jargon and nomenclature of your subject-matter experts (SMEs), as well as inside your own code to make it more expressive and fluent, and often simpler.
 You can use them as part of your build process to generate hundreds of classes full of otherwise tedious and error-prone boilerplate code from a small specification in a consistent manner.
 In this course, we’ll design and implement several types of DSLs.
 We’ll write code to edit and import data, allowing SMEs more natural-feeling access to your software.
 We’ll create APIs in multiple programming languages to make it easier and more secure for others to use your libraries.
 We’ll generate code to improve productivity and reliability in your own software.
 Course Note(s): Examples and assignments in this class will be done in several programming languages.
 We assume a high comfort level with Java and the ability to adapt to new languages quickly.

 This course emphasizes the quick realization of system value through disciplined, iterative, and incremental software development techniques and the elimination of wasteful practices.
 Students will study the full spectrum of agile methods, including Scrum, Extreme Programming, Lean, Kanban, Dynamic Systems Development Method, and Feature-Driven Development.
 These methods promote teamwork, rich concise communication, and the frequent delivery of running, tested systems containing the highest-priority stakeholder features.
-Agile methods are contrasted with common workplace practices and traditional methods such as Waterfall, CMMI, and PMI/ PMBOK.
-Examples of agile adoption in industry are discussed.
-Assignments and projects are designed to help students apply agile principles and practices in their own professional context.
+Agile methods are contrasted with common workplace practices and traditional, Waterfall-based methods.
+Examples of agile adoption in industry are covered, along with scaling methods for large-scale development.
+Assignments and projects are designed to help students apply agile principles and practices in their own professional or academic context.
 Additional subthemes in the course include enterprise agility, team dynamics, collaboration, software quality, and metrics for reporting progress.
-Prerequisite(s): 605.202 Data Structures.
+Prerequisite(s): EN.605.601 Intro to Software Engineering

 This course describes the key aspects of a software project.
 It begins with the job description of a software manager and then addresses those topics germane to successful software development management, including organizing the software development team; interfacing with other engineering organizations (systems engineering, quality assurance, configuration management, and test engineering); assessing development standards; selecting the best approach and tailoring the process model; estimating software cost and schedule; planning and documenting the plan; staffing the effort; managing software cost and schedule during development; risk engineering; and continuous process improvement.
 Personnel management topics, including performance evaluations, merit planning, skills building, and team building, are also covered.
 This course introduces software engineers aspiring to become technical team leaders or software project managers to the responsibilities of these roles.
 For those engineers who have advanced to a software development leadership position, this course offers formal training in software project management.
 Prerequisite(s): Three to five years technical work experience is recommended.